-In this course you will have to apply your knowledge and skills from the Big Issues New Answers course by writing and defending a full research proposal, formulated according to the guidelines of the 7th Framework Program of the European Union (EU/FP7).
-Many of the topics in EU/FP7 relate to the interdisciplinary problems surrounding sustainability.
-Applications for an EU/FP7 project follow a specific process, with its own terminology.
+In this course you will apply your knowledge and skills acquired in the Big Issues New Answers course in writing and defending a full research proposal, formulated according to the guidelines of the Horizon 2020 Program of the European Union.
+Many of the topics in EU/H2020 relate to the interdisciplinary problems surrounding sustainability.
+Applications for an EU/H2020 project follow a specific process, with its own terminology.
 It involves finding partners from other countries, presenting an extensive state-of-the-art report and submitting a detailed schedule (GANTT).
 You will learn about this in a project group, by imitating the submission procedure as closely as possible, including a presentation and writing a rebuttal to the evaluation of your proposal.
 A visit to the European Parliament in Brussels will be part of the programme.

 After completing this course, you will be able to:

 1. work in an interdisciplinary team to address a complex sustainability problem;

 2. understand the EU/H2020 procedure and use this understanding to write your own project proposal;

 3. use the vocabulary of project management, including terms like deliverables, milestones, GANTT chart, impacts, etc., and design and implement a schedule;

 4. write and present a realistic project proposal, including finding partners in other countries;